Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Methods

 \paragraph{Models}

 We focus on decoder-only transformers~\citep{vaswani2017attention} with SwiGLU activations~\citep{shazeer2020glu} and post-layer normalization.
 Unless otherwise noted, we use $8$ heads, an embedding dimension of $64$, a context size of $4096$ (bytes), and sliding windows without overlap or memory (full details in \cref{app:experimental-details:sweeps}).
-We train our models with the Adam optimizer~\citep{kingma2015adam} for $2.5$ million steps with a batch size of $32$, which, for $165$GB of data, roughly corresponds to $2$ epochs.
+We always train and evaluate the models with the same context size ($4096$ by default).
+We use the Adam optimizer~\citep{kingma2015adam} for $2.5$ million steps with a batch size of $32$, which, for $165$GB of data, roughly corresponds to $2$ epochs.
 Due to the duality of compression and prediction, we minimize the standard (sequential) $\log$-loss~(\cref{eq:log-loss}) during training, which is a maximum-compression objective (see \cref{sec:background}).
+The model computes a distribution over the next byte for every input byte, and the arithmetic coder then uses these predictions to losslessly compress the data.
+Concretely, the arithmetic coder directly uses the model’s predictions over tokens (\ie the logits) to encode/decode data (see Figure 1 in \citet{deletang2024language} for an overview).
+Accordingly, no separate head or extraction procedure is necessary.
+As a result, we can train via standard log-loss minimization to perform next-byte prediction.
+At inference time, we perform standard autoregressive evaluation (using teacher forcing).

 \paragraph{(No) Tokenization}